 Budget: Casa Q’anil

-Casa Q’anil, also home to the Saturday market, is only a ten minute walk from the city centre.
+Casa Q’anil, also home to the Saturday market, is only a ten-minute walk from the city center.
 They offer private rooms and dorms and all proceeds go to support a local association of community radios FGER who support young indigenous women to become reporters and broadcasters.

 Splurge: El Tular

 Spoil yourself at the ecological sanctuary of El Tular, nestled among the hills on the southern edge of Guatemala City.
-El Tular is the creation of local journalist and ecologist Magalí Rey Rosa, and offers a welcome escape from the noise and traffic of Guatemala City’s centre.
-They have accommodation options ranging from camping to luxury cabins with activities including hiking, archery and bird watching to do on site as well as a diverse menu of home grown ingredients from their organic garden.
+El Tular is the creation of local journalist and ecologist Magalí Rey Rosa and offers a welcome escape from the noise and traffic of Guatemala City’s center.
+They have accommodation options ranging from camping to luxury cabins with activities including hiking, archery, and bird watching to do on site as well as a diverse menu of homegrown ingredients from their organic garden.